-Arrive on board your charter yacht to a welcome cocktail and sumptuous lunch prepared by the yacht’s chef.
+Arrive on board your private charter yacht to a welcome cocktail and sumptuous lunch prepared by the yacht’s chef.
 Explore the old town with its historic cathedral and 16th century citadel walls.
 Go shopping in the maze of stone alleyways or hit the beach for sunbathing or watersports.
 Head back to your yacht to prepare to party.
 Start off at Kyupiddo, a Japanese fusion restaurant overlooking the port, for dining with a view, then head to one of Ibiza’s top nightclubs and dance until dawn.

 Wake up to the peace and calm of Formentera.
 Enjoy a late breakfast then spend the whole day lazing on one of the many deserted beaches.
 Take a yoga session on the pure white sand or go snorkelling in the clear waters and exquisite reefs.
 Choose between either the popular Es Moli de Sal on Playa Illetas and the Gecko Club on Playa Migjorn, both of which are perfectly positioned for watching the sun sink below the skyline over martinis.
 Enjoy dinner onboard while sitting at anchor soaking in your holiday surroundings.